hutt/spectre/README.md

 # Spectre

 A spectre is haunting Europe.
 This is it's corresponding theme.
 Ghost theme for DIE LINKE blogs.
-Originally created by [@ajlkn](https://twitter.com/ajlkn) for [HTML5 UP](https://html5up.net) and later ported to [Ghost](https://ghost.org).
-Now forked by [hutt](https://github.com/hutt) to meet the needs of a new project.

 &nbsp;